peterjc/thapbi-pict/docs/worked_example.rst

 -----------

-This example is based on the following paper from earlier in the THAPBI project, where the original analysis used the precursor pipeline ``metapy``:
+This example is based on the following paper from earlier in the THAPBI Phyto-Threats project, where the original analysis used the precursor pipeline ``metapy``:

 * Riddell et al (2019) Metabarcoding reveals a high diversity of woody host-associated Phytophthora spp. in soils at public gardens and amenity woodlands in Britain. https://doi.org/10.7717/peerj.6931

-The raw data is from two Illumina MiSeq runs (a whole 96-well plate from 2016, and about half the samples a second 96-well plate sequenced in 2017, the rest of the plate being samples from a separate ITS1 study).
+The raw data is from two Illumina MiSeq runs, a whole 96-well plate from 2016, and about half the samples from a second 96-well plate sequenced in 2017 (where the rest of the plate was samples from a separate ITS1 study).
+There are multiple replicates from each of 14 sample sites, plus controls.

 The raw FASTQ files are too large to include with the THAPBI PICT source code, so to follow the complete example you must download 244 ``*.fastq.gz`` files separately (122 pairs, a little over 200MB in total).

-There are multiple replicates from each of 14 sample sites, with FASTQ files ``Site_<N>_sample_<X>_R1.fastq.gz`` and ``Site_<N>_sample_<X>_R2.fastq.gz`` (plus controls with a different naming pattern), which as the first step of the typical THAPBI PICT workflow (``thapbi_pict prepare-reads``) are transformed into FASTA files named ``Site_<N>_sample_<X>.fasta`` (etc).

-We provide these FASTA files as a compressed file with the THAPBI PICT source code, so after decompression they can be used to follow the rest of a typical analysis.
+The first step of a typical THAPBI PICT workflow is to transform the paired FASTQ files into much smaller FASTA files.
+We provide those FASTA files as a compressed file with the THAPBI PICT source code, so they can be used to follow the rest of a typical analysis.
 We also provide metadata for the samples for use in the reports.

 Setup
 -----